Nepalitelecom is a website that provides the latest telecom news, information, and offers in Nepal.

-Realme 5 was also launched along with Realme 5 Pro which shares almost similar specifications but is a slightly less decorative phone which sacrifices some of the features from Realme 5 Pro.
+Realme 5 and Realme 5 Pro share almost similar specifications but is a slightly less decorative phone which sacrifices some of the features from Realme 5 Pro.

 It has a 6.5” HD+ display with a tiny water-drop notch at the top.
 The display on Realme 5 is slightly larger than that of 5 Pro.
 This is also protected by Gorilla Glass 3+ on the front with polycarbonate finish on the back.
 Realme 5 looks almost identical to the Pro in terms of looks and feel.

 Powering the device is slightly weaker Qualcomm Snapdragon 665 but this chipset is also well tried and tested and performs very well.
 In terms of OS, it runs on the same OS as of Pro variant.
 Similar to Realme 5 Pro, it comes three variants in terms of RAM and storage – 3/32GB, 4/64GB, and 4/128GB configuration.
-You can increase the internal memory up to 256 GB with the help microSD card.
+Here in Nepal, only two variants have been launched.
+You can also increase the internal memory up to 256 GB with the help microSD card.

 The main attraction of this phone is surely its quad-camera setup on the back.
 The AI Quad Camera features a 12MP + 8MP + 2MP + 2MP setup.
 The secondary sensor has an Ultra Wide-Angle Lens provide a huge 119-degree field-of-view.